 If you do not enroll in coverage within your initial 31-day enrollment period, you can enroll during a subsequent Annual Enrollment period or as the result of a qualified change in status.
-Note: You have 31 days from the date of a qualified change in status to enroll in or change your coverage in connection with the qualified change in status.
+Note: You generally have 31 days from the date of a qualified change in status to enroll in or change your coverage in connection with the qualified change in status See "Changing Your Coverage" beginning on page 27 for more information.